arc-archive/raml-request-panel/README.md

 It is a main view element for the API console to display the request panel related to the RAML specification.

-NOTE: This is aplha version.
-This element WILL change.

 The element has it's own XHR / Fetch transport method and it will be used if the hostng application do not handle the `api-console-request` event.